Urinary System

 Keeping Your Urinary System Healthy

 Alliance Urology Specialists provide comprehensive urologic care for adults in the Greensboro, NC area.
-Our practice strives to provide compassionate care using state of the art medical technology.
-If you have questions about any urologic issues, call our office at (336) 274-1114 to make an appointment.
+Our practice strives to provide compassionate care using state-of-the-art medical technology.
+If you have questions about any urologic issues or the urinary system, call our office at (336) 274-1114 to make an appointment.